wmalab/HiCube/README.md

 ![Hi-C and 3D](docs/img/hic-3d.png)

-Other types of datasets, such as gene annotation, chromosome location, bigWig, etc. can also be added, users can select the track type and which track positions (left, right, top, bottom, center) to display the datasets.
+Other types of datasets, such as gene annotation, chromosome location, bigWig, etc. can also be added, users can select the track type and which track positions (left, right, top, bottom) to display the datasets.

 ![Additional datasets](docs/img/additional-datasets.png)

 Then click **Add A New Case** to display the datasets in the app.

-#### 2.2.2 Add paired datasets to create a paired case
+#### 2.2.2 Create a paired case

 A second case can be added by clicking the **Add A Paired Case** button, and for each dataset in the existing case, users need to select its paired dataset in the second case.